Netherlands Open Air Museum

 The Netherlands Open Air Museum (Nederlands Openluchtmuseum) is a national open-air museum located in Arnhem.
 It focuses on the culture associated with the everyday lives of ordinary people, and demonstrating the old way of life in the Netherlands.

 The park was established on 24 April 1912, and opened to the public in July 1918.

 The Museum

 The park is about 44 hectares in area, and includes around forty buildings such as antique houses, farms, and factories from various parts of the Netherlands and historical periods.
-Aside from that, the museum also has a collection of historical clothing and jewellery, and demonstrates paper production, linseed production, and beer brewing.
+The museum also has a collection of historic clothing and jewellery and demonstrates paper production, linseed production, and beer brewing.

-In 1996, the heritage tram line was opened in the museum.
+In 1996, a heritage tram line opened in the museum.
 The line is 1750 m long, standard gauge, featuring electric trams from Amsterdam, Arnhem, Rotterdam, and The Hague, such as a replica of an Arnhem tram from 1929, the GETA 76.

 In 1999–2000, a new indoor exhibition space was built.

 The museum won the European Museum of the Year Award in 2005.
 Annually, it has more than 550,000 visitors.